-If you’re looking for some inspiration for your next trip, or even if you want to see what traveling was like 100 or more years ago, there are a few travel books that can give you a look at a different part of the world, focusing on the terrain, the people, and the culture.
+If you’re looking for some inspiration for your next trip, or even if you want to see what travelling was like 100 or more years ago, there are a few travel books that can give you a look at a different part of the world, focusing on the terrain, the people, and the culture.

 1. AROUND THE WORLD IN 80 DAYS BY JULES VERNE